George Best: Alcoholism

 "I was born with a great gift, and sometimes with that comes a destructive streak.
 Just as I wanted to outdo everyone when I played, I had to outdo everyone when we were out on the town."

 — — Best on his excesses off the field.

 Best suffered from alcoholism for most of his adult life, leading to numerous controversies and, eventually, his death.
-In 1981, while playing in the United States, Best robbed a woman by taking money from her handbag in order to fund a drinking session.
+In 1981, while playing in the United States, Best stole from a woman by taking money from her handbag to fund a drinking session.
 He recalled the incident, "We were sitting in a bar on the beach, and when she got up to go to the toilet I leaned over and took all the money she had in her bag."

 In 1984, Best received a three-month prison sentence for drunk driving, assaulting a police officer and failing to answer bail.
 He spent Christmas 1984 at Ford Open Prison.
 Contrary to popular belief and urban legend, he never played football for the prison team.
 In September 1990, Best appeared on the primetime BBC1 chat show Wogan in which he was heavily drunk and swore, at one point saying to the host, "Terry, I like screwing".
 In 2002, he told The Guardian: "I was ill and everyone could see it but me."